Andrea/Presentations/2017-05-typelevel-summit/slides/slides/index.md

 ' The way we see paradigms as working programmers perhaps is a little different from academics?

 ***

-' brief intro with some history points
+- data-background: images/church-turing.jpg

+### Doing + thinking
+' Turing machine vs lambda calculus
-Practical(?) vs mathematical(?) aproaches to creating languages

-' Bright + Alexandrescu -> creting D
+' Practical(?) vs mathematical(?) aproaches to creating languages ' Bright + Alexandrescu -> creting D
 '    mix of practical and acadewmic
-'    Bright no academic experience, 1st C++
-' Alan Kay ideas from Lisp to create OO (hilars)

-'  add Alan Kay Vs Dijstra approach here
+' how we solve problems

 ***

-' does it matter? we need to build stuff in the end

 #### We build Systems with: